Dear readers of ADxS.org, please forgive the disruption.

 • Hippocampus: higher allopregnanolone level

-• Hypothalamus: low level of allopregnanolone
+• Hypothalamus: low allopregnanolone level

 • Estrus (oestrus) and Dieoestrus16

-• Hippocampus: low level of allopregnanolone
+• Hippocampus: low allopregnanolone level

-• Hypothalamus: high level of allopregnanolone
+• Hypothalamus: high allopregnanolone level

 • Pregnanolone